The surveillance solution pros at eos proudly secure Florida businesses

 Consider warehouse layout

-Businesses that wish to implement PTZ cameras have a variety of features they must consider, depending on their needs and budget.
-While some cameras can pan 360 degrees, others have a more limited range of motion.
-Cameras can tilt up and down; however, the maximum tilt range is usually limited to 180 degrees on cameras that offer the greatest tilting capability.
+Florida businesses that wish to implement PTZ surveillance cameras have a variety of features they must consider, depending on their needs and budget.
+While some security cameras can pan 360 degrees, others have a more limited range of motion.
+Cameras can tilt up and down; however, the maximum tilt range is usually limited to 180 degrees on security cameras that offer the greatest tilting capability.
 Zooming adjusts the camera’s lens and allows for consistent, optimal image quality.
 Digital zoom simply magnifies the image and may result in a pixelated image; therefore, digital zoom is not recommended.

 A camera’s zoom capability is expressed by a number accompanied by a letter ‘x.’
 Models that have a higher number have greater zoom capability.
 PTZ cameras are best for monitoring large open areas; therefore, a warehouse may not necessarily be the best application.
 However, they can be used to monitor large parking lots and in combination with fixed cameras to provide more comprehensive security coverage.
 These cameras can be used in a variety of different environments, including indoor, outdoor and areas with temperature extremes.
 A PTZ camera should be considered if the end user requires a very specific view from a significant distance.

-For warehouse businesses that struggle to find a surveillance system that meets all their needs within their budget by using cameras alone, there are other security measures that work well in combination with camera surveillance.
+For warehouse-based businesses in Florida that struggle to find a surveillance system that meets all their needs within their budget by using security cameras alone, there are other security measures that work well in combination with camera surveillance.
 Implementing keycard access to restricted areas can help employers monitor sensitive areas and restrict access.
 A keycard system can also help employers maintain an accurate headcount of employees and determine exactly who is entering access-controlled areas.